-Started in 2016, still supported X-Plane Interface for Linux, PC, Mac.
+Started in 2016, still supported X-Plane Interface for Linux, Win, Mac.

 Precursor of latest SimVimCockpit Interface.

-Please note: Although ArdSimX© is still active, you should know that we are launching the new SimVimCockpit Interface©, which is our primary project now.
+Please note!: Although ArdSimX© is still active, the new SimVimCockpit Interface© is our primary project now.

-SimVimCockpit is going to replace our previous interfaces, since it offers much more control and output capabilities and requires less efforts and costs to use.
-Check all news and development status on our Patreon page or blog.
+SimVimCockpit is going to replace all our previous interfaces, since it offers much more control and output capabilities and requires less efforts and costs to use.

-ArdSimX© project was developed as successor of our previous interfaces, and it provides control for your cockpit without Arduino coding.
+Unlike our previous interfaces, ArdSimX© can provide control for your cockpit without any Arduino coding.

-ArdSimX interface is a composite system consisted of the firmware for the controller (Arduino) and plugin, which cannot work separately and are used together only!
+ArdSimX interface is a combined system consisted of the static firmware for the controller (Arduino) and plugin, which cannot work separately and are used together only!

 Arduino is used only as convenient controller platform for ArdSimX firmware and not supposed to be programmed by user.
 You can use up to 8 boards connected, with LAN and USB firmware uploaded, in any combination.